openpassphrase/opp/README.rst

 implementation is also planned.

-The main objective of this project is to provide a secure backend API for aggregation, storage and retrieval of arbitrary secret data entries, e.g. account numbers, usernames and passwords.
-This backend service can then be deployed on a user's private server instance and accessed from anywhere.
+The main objective of this project is to provide a secure backend API for aggregation, storage, retrieval and management of arbitrary secret data, e.g. account numbers, usernames and passwords.
+This backend service can then be deployed on a user's private server instance and accessed over TLS from anywhere.
 Once authenticated, the data can be retrieved and decrypted using a single passphrase.

 The API is RESTful in nature and supports standard CRUD operations as well as additional capabilities such as authentication and random pass-word/phrase